Cord Blood Banking

-The Umbilical cord blood is know to contain potentially life-saving stems cells.
-When used in hematopoetic stem cells transplantation, umbilical cord blood offers several distinct advantages over bone marrow or peripheral stem cells.
+The Umbilical cord blood is known to contain potentially life-saving stems cells.
+When used in hematopoietic stem cells transplantation, umbilical cord blood offers several distinct advantages over bone marrow or peripheral stem cells.

 Cord blood banking is useful mostly for future treatment of the baby from which they were drawn.
 That’s because the blood and stem cells will be a 100% match for the child from which they were taken.
 Cord blood may also be effective when used to treat a sibling of the child the blood was taken from.

 Why do families bank their baby’s cord blood and tissue?